What to Do if You Are Denied a Personal Loan

 How long should you wait to reapply after a loan denial?

-For several reasons, it may be wise to wait several months before reapplying for a loan following a denial, and experts recommend waiting six months to give yourself the best chance of qualifying.
-First, every time you apply for a loan, the lender conducts a hard credit inquiry that could temporarily lower your credit score.
-Being subject to several hard credit inquiries could harm your credit even more and make you less attractive as a borrower.
+For several reasons, it may be wise to wait several months before reapplying for a loan following a denial.
+First, every time you apply for a loan, the lender conducts a hard credit inquiry that could temporarily impact your credit score.
+Being subject to several hard credit inquiries could potentially harm your credit.

 It also takes a while to increase income and improve your financial situation.
 Building credit is not an overnight process, and lowering your DTI ratio can take time.